WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/shared-concepts.md

 For more information on DIME encapsulation, see [here](http://www.watersprings.org/pub/id/draft-nielsen-dime-soap-01.txt).

-Since Enterprise 8, it is recommended to use the *Transfer Server* instead of DIME.
+Since Enterprise Server 8.0, it is recommended to use the *Transfer Server* instead of DIME.
 For both technologies, the DIME definitions in the WSDLs specify what service requests or responses can deal with file attachments.

 ## Errors